Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 Everything prescriptive is not sold at the drugstores.
 You have to look for the big red A of the Apotheke, the pharmacy.
 Pharmacies are not at drugstores or supermarkets, they have to be individual stores.

 Anyway, at the drugstores such as dm, Rossmann, Müller, or Budnikowsky, everything is of great quality.
-Also, you’ll be amazed how cheap the cream and lotion and shampoo and sun protection are.
-While the brands like L’Oreal, Olay, Garnier, or Nivea are already a bit cheaper than in other countries, their house brands – which are excellent – are actually dirt cheap.
+Also, you’ll be amazed at how cheap the cream and lotion and shampoo, and sun protection are.
+While brands like L’Oreal, Olay, Garnier, or Nivea are already a bit cheaper than in other countries, their house brands – which are excellent – are actually dirt cheap.
 Facial products start at 2 to 3 €uro, a big bottle of body lotion even at less than that.
 Good sun protection will set you back 3 to 5 €uro.
 Generally, they have also hypoallergenic, organic, and vegan lines that cost a bit more.

 By the way, the internationally known brand Nivea has originated in Hamburg in 1882.
-While their snow-white cream – hence the name Nivea – in the iconic blue tin container is a classic, they keep developing various lines of beauty products, and there is even a fragrance with the distinctive scent.
+While their snow-white cream – hence the name Nivea – in the iconic blue tin container is a classic, they keep developing various lines of beauty products, and there is even a fragrance with their distinctive scent.
 While you get all their products at drugstores and supermarkets around the globe, in Germany, there are also sold at Nivea’s flagship stores.
 If you like their stuff, it definitely makes a great – and useful – souvenir.

-Gone are the days that German supermarkets closed at 6 p. m. on weekdays and 1 p. m. on Saturday.
+Gone are the days that German supermarkets closed at 6 p. m. on weekdays and 1 p. m. on Saturdays.
 Today, bigger markets are open till after 11 p. m. – except for Sunday, that is.